 CHAPPiE’s mommy and daddy are however less bent on moral rectitude.
-Quite to the contrary, CHAPPiE’s daddy is eager to teaching him that the world is a cruel, savage place where only the strong survives.
+Quite to the contrary, CHAPPiE’s daddy is eager to teach him that the world is a cruel, savage place where only the strong survive.

 -Out there … in the wild … it’s hard.
 You’re either that dog [points to the dog that is still alive] or that dog [points to the dead dog].
 If you wanna survive, CHAPPiE … you must fight.
 What are you gonna do when that battery runs out?